Using 是-sentences to express the content of memories

 the memory of 'a Moon Festival day, at noontime,...'.

-In the original Chinese, the content of the memory is not 'a Moon Festival Day', but the making of dumpling or jiaozi on that day.
-While this has no impact on the sense of the sentence, it does represent a departure from the original structure.
+This also uses 'of', but the object is not the gerund ('making'), it is the day itself.
+In the original Chinese, the content of the memory is not 'a Moon Festival Day' but the making of dumpling or jiaozi on that day.
+While this has no impact on the sense of the sentence, Goldblatt's translation does represent a departure from the original structure.

-The second involves using the vague but extremely useful word 'involve'.
-This verb is frequently used in English as a versatile way of indicating the 'content' or 'implications' of another word or phrase in the sentence.
-It also involves using the gerundive.
+3. The third structure uses the vague but extremely useful word 'involve'.
+This verb is frequently used in English as a versatile way of indicating the 'content' or 'implications' of another word or phrase.
+It also uses the gerundive ('involves helping').

-Goldblatt's translation uses a relatively terse literary style.
-In ordinary spoken English it is possible that 'when' or 'how' would be more commonly used.
+Goldblatt's translation is in a relatively terse literary style.
+In ordinary spoken English it is possible that 'when' or 'how' would be more likely.
 For example, the first sentence above could be translated into fairly colloquial English as: